Learning Outcomes

 - Enneagram

-- Fundamental Interpersonal Relations Orientation-Behaviour (FIRO-B).
+- Fundamental Interpersonal Relations Orientation-Behaviour (FIRO-B)

 The Myers-Briggs Type Indicator